USEPA/EPA_HD_CTI_BCA/docs/source/introduction.rst

     - A MOVES or fleet file which provides inventories and VMT, etc., to support the analysis.
     - MOVES_Adjustments.csv which provides adjustments to data in the MOVES data file that might be necessary within the BCA tool.
 Currently, this adjusts regclass 41 diesel data to reflect engine-certs only.
     - DirectCostInputs_byRegClass_byFuelType.csv which provides the direct technology costs by Regulatory Class.
+    - TechCostInputs_bySourceType_byFuelType.csv which provides the tech costs (direct plus indirect) by SourceType.
     - LearningRateScalars_byRegClass.csv which provides scalars to be applied in estimating learning effects on direct costs.
+    - LearningRateScalars_bySourceType.csv which provides scalars to be applied in estimating learning effects on direct costs.
+    - IndirectCostInputs_RegClass.csv which provides indirect cost markup factors applied to reg class direct costs to estimate indirect costs.
-    - IndirectCostInputs_byFuelType.csv which provides indirect cost markup factors applied to direct costs to estimate indirect costs.
+    - IndirectCostInputs_SourceType.csv which provides indirect cost markup factors applied to sourcetype direct costs to estimate indirect costs.
     - ORVR_FuelChangeInputs.csv which provides the fuel consumption impacts expected from adding onboard refueling vapor recovery systems to HD gasoline vehicles.
     - DEF_DoseRateInputs.csv which provides the diesel exhaust fluid (DEF) dosing rates expected in the baseline scenario.
     - DEF_Prices.csv which provides DEFs prices by calendar year.